The COVID-19 Infodemic: Twitter versus Facebook: Methods

 \subsection{High-credibility sources}

-As a benchmark for interpreting the prevalence of low-credibility content, we also curate a list of 20 high-credibility information sources.
+As a benchmark for interpreting the prevalence of low-credibility content, we also curate a list of 20 more credible information sources.
 We start from the list provided in a recent Pew Research Center report~\cite{pew2014} and used in a few studies on online disinformation~\cite{Pierri2020epj,Pierri2020scirep}, and we select popular news outlets that cover the full U.S. political spectrum.
+These sources have a MBFC factual-reporting level of ``Mixed'' or higher.
 In addition, we include the websites of two organizations that acted as authoritative sources of COVID-19 related information, namely the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO).
-The full list can be found in Table~\ref{tab:high_credibility}.
+For simplicity we refer to the full list in Table~\ref{tab:high_credibility} as high-credibility sources.